telefonicaid/fiware-orion/doc/manuals/admin/perf_tuning.md

 However, in order to help administrators in this task, the following *general* indexes are recommended:

 * Collection [entities](database_model.md#entities-collection)
-    * `{_id.servicePath: 1, _id.id: 1, _id.type: 1}` (note this is a compound index and key order matters in this case)
+    * `{_id.servicePath: 1, _id.id: 1, _id.type: 1}` (note that is a compound index and key order matters in this case)
     * `creDate`

-In addition, depending on your queries you could need *additional* indexes.
+In addition, depending on your queries, you may need *additional* indexes.

 * In the case of using attribute filters in queries (e.g. `GET /v2/entities?q=A<10`), it is recommended to create indexes for them.
 In particular if you are filtering by a given attribute 'A' then you should create an index `{attrs.A.value: 1}`.
-If you are filtering by several attributes in the same query (e.g. `GET /v2/entities?q=A<10;B>20` you should combine all them in a compound index `{attrs.A.value: 1, attrs.B.value: 1}` (key order doesn't matter in this case).
+If you are filtering by several attributes in the same query (e.g. `GET /v2/entities?q=A<10;B>20` you should combine them all in a compound index `{attrs.A.value: 1, attrs.B.value: 1}` (key order doesn't matter in this case).

 * In the case of using `orderBy` queries (i.e. `GET /v2/entities?orderBy=A`), it is recommended to create indexes for them.
 In particular, if you are ordering by a given attribute 'A' in ascending order (i.e. `orderBy=A`) you should create an index `{attrs.A.value: 1}`.
 In the case of ordering by a given attribute 'A' in descending order (i.e. `orderBy=!A`) you should create an index `{attrs.A.value: -1}`.
-In the case of using several attributes for ordering (i.e. `orderBy=A,!B,C`) you should create a compound index taking into account ordering direction, i.e. `{attrs.A.value: 1, attrs.B.value: -1, attrs.C.value: 1}` (key order matters in this case)
+In the case of using several attributes for ordering (i.e. `orderBy=A,!B,C`) you should create a compound index taking into account the ordering direction, i.e. `{attrs.A.value: 1, attrs.B.value: -1, attrs.C.value: 1}` (key order matters in this case)

 * The above rules have a slight modification when the filter is `dateCreate` or `dateModified`.
 In the case of entity creation/modification date (e.g. `GET /v2/entities?dateModified<2019-01-01`), use `creDate` and `modDate` instead of `attrs.A.value`.
 In the case of attribute creation/modification date (e.g. `GET /v2/entities?mq=A.dateModified<2019-01-01`), use `attrs.A.creDate` and `attrs.A.modDate` instead of `attrs.A.value`).